Andre Ward: Ward vs. Froch

-Ward won the vacant Ring and lineal super middleweight titles with his Super Six World Boxing Classic win against Froch, despite some independent sources rating then-undefeated IBF champion Lucian Bute at number one or two at the time.
+Ward won the vacant Ring with his Super Six World Boxing Classic win against Froch, despite some independent sources rating then-undefeated IBF champion Lucian Bute at number one or two at the time.
 The fight peaked at 580,000 viewers on Showtime.

 The World Boxing Council Board of Governors voted to make Ward "Champion in Recess" due to a broken hand Ward had sustained during the Super Six tournament.

 Ward vs. Dawson

-Ward's next fight was announced on June 22, 2012, to take place at the Oracle Arena in Oakland, California on September 8, 2012, against The Ring and lineal light heavyweight champion Chad Dawson.
+Ward's next fight was announced on June 22, 2012, to take place at the Oracle Arena in Oakland, California on September 8, 2012, against WBC and The Ring light heavyweight champion Chad Dawson.
 The fight, billed as "Ward vs. Dawson – World Champions – Made In America took place at 168 lbs for Ward's super middleweight titles.
 Dawson was coming off a big win against future Hall of Famer Bernard Hopkins in April.
 At the press conference, he said that it was his desire to drop down in weight and challenge Ward rather than fight lesser-known opponents at light heavyweight.
 Dawson started his career at super middleweight, but hadn't fought at the weight since February 2006.

 The fight ended in round ten with a technical knockout victory for Ward when Dawson asked the referee for the fight to be ended with the words: "It's over.
 I'm finished.
 I'm done."
 In the first two rounds, Ward and Dawson felt each other out, with neither fighter having much success, though Dawson was able to land a few counter right hooks as Ward lunged inside.
 In the third round, Ward dropped Dawson with a left hook and dominated the round.
 Again in the fourth round, Ward was able to drop Dawson, in another dominating round.
 From fifth round until the end of the fight, Ward was able to neutralize Dawson's jab and work rate, seemingly out boxing and frustrating Dawson throughout.
 Then, in the tenth round, Ward dropped Dawson to a knee after a solid combination, which prompted referee Steve Smoger to stop the fight after Dawson could not continue.
 At the time of stoppage, Ward was ahead 90–79, 89–80, and 89–80 on all three judges' scorecards.
 For the loss, Dawson earned $600,000, whilst Ward had a total $1,367,500 purse.

 The fight was watched by an average 1.3 million viewers on HBO.
 In 2013, Dawson spoke out about the fight and said it was a "set-up by HBO and other people."
 He claimed that it was done to make him look "vulnerable and expose him with weight loss."